Bartonkeys/ULSolutions/README.md

 Leverages the following patterns and packages:
 - MediatR - allow request/responses for command and queries with clean separation.
 - Result pattern - Lightweight object to indicate success / failure
-- Fluent Validation - Allow defination of strongly typed rules.
+- Fluent Validation - Allow definition of strongly typed rules.

 Solution consist of 3 projects:
 ## ULSoutions.API - Set as start project and use as input